uchicago-cs/student-resource-guide/tutorials/git.rst

    When you push for the first time, you may get a message saying that ``push.default is unset``, and suggesting two possible commands to remedy the situation.
-While the rest of the commands in this homework will work fine if you don’t run either of these commands, you should run the command to use “simple” (this will prevent the warning from appearing every time you push)
+While the rest of the commands in this tutorial will work fine if you don’t run either of these commands, you should run the command to use “simple” (this will prevent the warning from appearing every time you push)